Skip to main content

 Multiple sources contribute to the Portside Community’s poor air quality, including freeway traffic, industrial/ manufacturing facilities, gas stations, and off-road mobile sources, such as oceangoing vessels and other diesel equipment.

 The Port is committed to reducing diesel emissions at its two marine cargo terminals in collaboration with tenants and other stakeholders.
-In effort to better understand the health risks presented by emissions emanating from the marine terminals, the Port prepared a Health Risk Assessment consistent with Health Objective 1 of the MCAS.
-Among the results of the assessment, the relative contribution of the various emissions sources (oceangoing vessels, cargo handling equipment, etc.) was estimated, which discloses those sources that present the highest public health risk.
+To better understand the health risks presented by emissions emanating from the marine terminals, the Port prepared a Health Risk Assessment consistent with Health Objective 1 of the MCAS.

 Click to view Health Risk Assessment (HRA)